MakersAsylumIndia/Bowl-Buddy/README.md

 ## 🧠 What to Do First

 Cricket bowlers lack a way to improve an integral part of their bowling quality: their line and length.
 This project aims to give bowlers visual feedback on where they have bowled and where they should bowl depending on certain circumstances.
+Our solution involves a mat that is divided into a grid of squares where each square represents a spot for the bowler to bowl.
+Using information from our user our app will calculate where the user should bowl and accordingly light up the LEDs of that square.
+Using piezo-electric sensors, we will detect where the user has actually bowled and help him/her improve through a gamified system or simple advice
 ---

 ## 🛠 Where to Document Everything Else